 The foregoing advice should set you out on the journey of studying for GMAT math.
 If you have any beginner’s questions about how to study GMAT math, please post them in the comment section below.
 Also, here are a couple free questions.

-When you submit your answer to each question, the following screen will have a complete video explanation.
+When you check your answer, the following screen will have a complete video explanation.
 Let us know about your experiences of studying for GMAT math!